 - 1 cup chicken broth

-- 2 cups cooked gnocchi (from this site) or use packaged gnocchi (also great over pasta) Reserve water that you cooked gnocchi or pasta in.
+- 2 cups cooked gnocchi or use packaged gnocchi Reserve water that you cooked gnocchi or substitute pasta.

-- 1/2 cup parmesan cheese, plus more for serving
+- 1/2 cup parmesan cheese grated, plus more for serving

 In a large skillet or dutch oven, heat the olive oil over medium high heat.
 Add the mushrooms and onion and cook, stirring occasionally until vegetables have softened and take on a little color.
 Transfer the vegetables to a bowl.